Online programs coming soon.

-This five-week program will explore several global Indigenous perspectives on architecture, traditional design methodologies, and materials.
-Participants will delve into the history, function, and contemporary explorations and appropriations of Indigenous design and architecture.
+This five-week program will explore several global Indigenous perspectives on architecture, art, traditional design methodologies, and materials.
+Participants will delve into history, function, and contemporary explorations and appropriations.
 As artists, architects, designers, and community leaders, we will discuss our respective roles in the process of place-making.
 Participants will bring their own diverse perspectives and backgrounds, and will discover other types of knowledge and processes that can inform their studio practices, public art, community, and architecture based practices.

 What does the program offer?

 Residencies offer structured programs where artists, curators, and other arts professionals come together to create work and discuss pertinent themes.
 Through peer interaction, discussion groups, studio work, formal lectures, and studio visits from world-renowned visiting artists and curators, participants gain new ideas and insights that can be applied to creative exploration and professional development of their work.

 Visual artists, designers, and architects of Indigenous and non-Indigenous backgrounds are welcome to apply.
 Applicants should have an exhibition/publication record, formal training in visual arts, architecture, or design, or equivalent experience and recognition from their communities.

 “There is no knowing or sensing a place except by being in that place, and to be in a place is to be in a position to perceive it.
 Such knowledge, genuinely local knowledge, is itself experiential… one with lived experience.
 To live is to live locally, and to know is first of all to know the places one is in… Perception at the primary level is synesthetic, an affair of the whole body sensing and moving.” –Edward S. Casey

 When applying, choose between staying in a single or a shared bedroom on the Banff Centre campus for the duration of your program.

 Get connected with other artists on campus and focus on your projects in a creative environment while we take care of the day-to-day essentials.